Abdullahi Ahmed Irro: Training

 After Somalia obtained its independence in 1960, Irro joined the nascent Somali National Army (SNA), becoming the force's 32nd officer.

-Irro received military instruction at the Egyptian Military Academy in Cairo, Egypt in 1961.
+Irro received military instruction at the Egyptian Military College in Cairo, Egypt in 1961.
 He graduated from the college with a Bachelor's degree in Military Sciences.
 Irro subsequently returned to Somalia where he worked in the office of the central command and the directorate of planning under Daud Abdulle Hirsi, and Siad Barre in 1960s, and later under Mohammad Ali Samatar and Abdullah Mohamed Fadil.